tmst/ZodbDemo/README.md

 There is a lot going on here.
 Even for an experienced zope developer, it takes a while to get it all.
 But once you understand the abstractions, many things are made simple, and your productiivty will rapidly increase.

+Okay, now let us take a loot at the structure of the software.

+Here are the files.
+The following files are included.

+bootstrap.py
+loader.py
+server.py
+          auth.py
+          models.py
+          security.py
+          app.py
+          browser
+             forms.py
+             layout.py
+             views.py
+             templates
+                home.pt
+                layout.pt
+                leaf.pt
+                tabs.pt

+There are 4 templates.
+The layout gives the overall appearance.
+There is a home page tempjlate, a leaf template  with a link to a protected view.
+And a tabs template.

+There is a layout.py file.
+It includes a layout object.
+And within the layout there can be two viewlets.
+One to show a protected view.
+And one to show actions.

 Installation instructions are below.